-After our sink was removed we unscrewed our counter top from our cabinets and cut them down.
-Because we have counters on both sides of our sink, and we knew it would take a while before this project was done, we wanted to keep the kitchen as usable as possible.
-So we cut our laminate counters, removing the portion where our new sink would go, so that we could keep counter tops on either side of the sink until the new ones arrived.
+After our sink was removed we unscrewed our countertop from our cabinets and cut them down.
+Because we have counters on both sides of our sink, and we knew it would take a while before this kitchen makeover was done, we wanted to keep the kitchen as usable as possible.
+So we cut our laminate counters, removing the portion where our new sink would go so that we could keep countertops on either side of the sink until the new ones arrived.

 Then we loosened the cabinet we needed to remove by removing the screws that went from that cabinet into the surrounding cabinets and into the wall behind the cabinet.
 We saved the cabinet screws and used them to install our new cabinet as they were still in good condition.

 Before we could remove the cabinet we needed to disconnect the electrical from the garbage disposer, shut off the main water supply to the entire house and cut the PEX hot and cold water supply lines so they only extended a couple of inches above the cabinet floor (we saved these to re-attach later).
 We also cut the PVC pipe for the garbage disposer and vent and saved it because we reused that later as well.
 We disconnected the dishwasher hoses that connected to the water supply and the garbage disposal.

 At this point, we were able to lift the cabinet out of place.

 Because we would need to re-create the holes for the plumbing in the new cabinet, we used a piece of paper and created a template from our old cabinet showing where our holes would need to be drilled.
 We used that template to cut new holes in the new cabinet using a large hole saw bit in the sizes matching the various pipes that needed to be placed in the cabinet.

 With the holes cut in the new cabinet to accommodate our plumbing, we carefully set the new cabinet in place.